My Furnace Keeps Short Cycling. What Is Going On?

 Dirty Furnace Filters

 If your filter hasn’t been changed in a while, go ahead and take a look at it.
+Keep in a mind a brand new filter should be white in color.

 This is a simple fix that could prevent a future furnace repair.